iAART/aart/README.md

 All the dependencies are located in the <em>init.py</em> file.
 Most of the libraries will come natively with anaconda (e.g., numpy, scipy >=1.8, matplotlib, multiprocessing, skimage) but some may not.

+To install all requieriments*, run

+ <code> pip install -r requirements.txt </code>

+or, if using anaconda,

+ <code> conda install --yes --file requirements.txt </code>

-To install any missing packages, run
+You can also install any missing packages by running

 <code> pip install "package_name" </code>